 Single Sign-On (SSO) is a method of authentication (signing in to a service) that companies have adopted over the years as it centralizes the security for IT administrators.
 IT admins can use a single portal for controlling their employee's access.
 In large corporations, this is ideal because new employees that join their company often need access to multiple software services.
 But, having the new employee sign up for each service on their own can be cumbersome and time-consuming.
 SSO centralizes the process by allowing an IT admin to give access for a new employee to multiple services at once through a single sign-on profile.

 - Google Auth

-Google Auth allows pre-existing members of your Enterprise to login to InVision using their Google account if that email address is a member of the Enterprise.
+Google Auth allows pre-existing members of your Enterprise to sign in to InVision using their Google accounts if each email address belongs to a member of the Enterprise.

-SAML lets users login after successfully authenticating against your SAML identity provider and will also automatically create an account upon login if one doesn't exist.
+SAML lets users sign in after successfully authenticating against your SAML identity provider and will also automatically create an account upon sign-in if one doesn't exist.
 The most common types of SAML implementations we support are via 3rd party vendors like OneLogin or Okta, but you can also integrate Active Directory with InVision via SAML using ADFS.